sinclairtarget/git-who/README.md

 The `-f` flag sorts the table by the number of files modified.

-There is also a `--csv` option that outputs the table as a CSV file to stdout.
+There is also an `-n` option can be used to print more rows.
+Passing `-n 0` prints all rows.

 Run `git-who table --help` to see additional options for the `table` subcommand.